 During your time in the city, you’ll have a chance to explore all the most important areas of Bangkok.
 Starting out with the central district of Phra Nakhon you’ll see many of the city’s biggest sights before moving to Bangkok’s fascinating riverfront.
 Afterwards, you’ll venture to some other districts of the city, including Samphanthawong, Lumpini, and Chatuchak.
 There’s even time for you to travel beyond Bangkok and enjoy one of the many day trips possible from the city.

-However, before we get to our Bangkok itinerary and what to do in Bangkok in 3 days we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Bangkok itinerary and what to do in Bangkok in 3 days, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 So have a read through this Bangkok travel itinerary and you’ll understand exactly how you can comfortably spend 3 days seeing the best of Bangkok.